-To send flowers in memory of Beverly Jean Lazore (Casey), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Beverly Jean Lazore (Casey), please visit our Heartfelt Sympathies Store.

 Bev was born December 12, 1947 in Malone, the daughter of the late Peter and Mary (Ransom) Casey.
 She graduated from Salmon River Central School and later from St. Lawrence College in Cornwall with a degree in Behavioral Science.
 A marriage to Lawrence Martin in 1965 ended in divorce, however they remained true friends throughout the years.
 In 1983, she married Kenneth Lazore in Fort Covington.